trevorlinton/webkit.js/README.md

 Running in the Browser
 --------------
 Currently this can be ran by using postMessage and Emscripten's standard way of posting arguments into a "main" method within a browser.
-Make sure to run it as a webworker otherwise say goodbye to your UI.
+Make sure to run it as a worker otherwise say goodbye to your browser.
 Debug messages are printed to the debug console.
+Firefox tends to work better than Chrome.

 Running in Node
 --------------
-This is the preferred way of running it, if using the debug version outputted on stderr should be traces, stdout contains bitblt's (As png's) of render changes, if not file a bug.
+This is the preferred way of running it, using the debug version traces will be printed to stder. stdout contains bitblt's (As png's) of render changes, this will change once a best-of-breed method of painting is found.

 ```
 $ node webkit.js "<html><body>Some HTML</body></html>"